monmohan/xferspdy/README.md

 * Provide a server and client components to facilitate diff transfer
 * P2P File updates

-The codebase is almost entirely in golang and the core algorithms and ideas are as represented here
+The codebase is almost entirely in golang and the core algorithms and ideas are as represented here Rsync Algorithm https://rsync.samba.org/tech_report/node2.html